MengYing/BibTexParser/bibParserTest/README.md

 BibTexParser
 ============
-It's a pototype that use flask and sqlit to parse the .bib file and show on the website
+It is a pototype that use flask and sqlit to parse the .bib file and show on the website